-- If the UE hosts an ADN, the registration procedure of the ADN-AE(s) will include the creation of corresponding <AE> resource(s) being hosted at the IN-CSE. - If the UE hosts an ASN or MN, the registration procedure of the ASN/MN-CSE will include the establishment of a security association and the creation of a <remoteCSE> resource, corresponding to the registree CSE, to be hosted at the IN-CSE.
+- If the UE hosts an ADN, the registration procedure of the ADN-AE(s) will include the creation of corresponding <AE> resource(s) being hosted at the CSE (SCS). - If the UE hosts an ASN or MN, the registration procedure of the ASN/MN-CSE will include the establishment of a security association and the creation of a <remoteCSE> resource, corresponding to the registree CSE, to be hosted at the CSE (SCS).

-The IN-CSE responds to the UE hosted ADN-AE(s) or ASN/MN-CSE request for registration.
+The CSE (SCS) responds to the UE hosted ADN-AE(s) or ASN/MN-CSE request for registration.

-These steps allow the UE hosted ADN-AE(s) or ASN/MN-CSE to provide the IN-CSE with information needed for communication and providing services, e.g. pointOfAccess.
-In return, the IN-CSE provides the UE with oneM2M specific information, e.g. by assigning AE-ID(s) or CSE-ID to the registree(s), respectively nodeLink as an attribute of the <AE> or <remoteCSE> resources, providing the resource identifier of a corresponding <node> resource, if pre-provisioned at the UE.
+These steps allow the UE hosted ADN-AE(s) or ASN/MN-CSE to provide the CSE (SCS) with information needed for communication and providing services, e.g. pointOfAccess.
+In return, the CSE (SCS) provides the UE with oneM2M specific information, e.g. by assigning AE-ID(s) or CSE-ID to the registree(s), respectively nodeLink as an attribute of the <AE> or <remoteCSE> resources, providing the resource identifier of a corresponding <node> resource, if pre-provisioned at the UE.

-Information provided by the ASN/MN-CSE or ADN-AE(s) to the IN-CSE at this time shall include:
+Information provided by the ASN/MN-CSE or ADN-AE(s) to the CSE (SCS) at this time shall include:

-- M2M-Ext-ID, Trigger-Recipient-ID as attributes of <AE> or <remoteCSE>, if available. - externalGroupID as an attribute of <remoteCSE>, if available.
+- M2M-Ext-ID, Trigger-Recipient-ID as attributes of <AE> or <remoteCSE>, if available. - externalGroupID as an attribute of <AE> or <remoteCSE>, if available.